 A few years ago, something completely unexpected and completely out of the blue was to change my life forever, and in more ways than one.

 I was on day 2 of a family holiday in deepest France when I received a phone call informing me that my father had died – at 66.
 I had only been speaking with him 2 days before and he seemed perfectly fine, which added to the shock.
 With my father a widower and my brother living in Berlin, there was no-one else to deal with the situation aside from me.
 So the holiday was cut short, and we made plans to return to the UK asap.
 Despite the obvious distress and upset, I was keen to understand why my father had unexpectedly died and have bizarre memories of being with my family in France the day after the news, speaking with the Coroner in Maidstone trying to establish exactly what had happened.
-It turns out that my father died from a condition linked to high Cholesterol and potentially undiagnosed Type II Diabetes – although to look at him (he was not overweight nor unhealthy for a man of his age) you would never have guessed (I now know that believing there to be a correlation between body weight and Cholesterol levels is a myth, although being overweight can make a person more susceptible to high Cholesterol.)
+It turns out that my father died from a condition linked to undiagnosed Type 2 Diabetes – although to look at him (he was not overweight nor unhealthy for a man of his age) you would never have guessed (I now know that believing there to be a correlation between body weight and cholesterol levels is a myth, although being overweight can make a person more susceptible to high cholesterol.)

 I then began to appreciate on a deeper level just how precious life is, and indeed how important health is.